 “I was wondering what happened to him, a lot of us were,” said Dobbins, who replaced Brian Cushing in the lineup after Cushing sustained a torn ACL against the Jets on Oct.
 8.

-“I felt like [the hit] was on time,” Dobbins said.
+“I felt like [the hit] was on time,” said Dobbins.

 He wasn’t sure if it was his blow or one delivered by Jackson at the end of a Cutler scramble on the very next play that ultimately meant Jason Campbell would play the second half.